Train up a child in the way he should go, and when he is old he will not depart from it.

 Our three-year-olds begin learning daily about letters, numbers, shapes, and colors in different and inventive ways that engage the mind and body.
 At this age, fine motor skills are honed in creative ways, and they begin to learn to use crayons, markers, scissors, and glue.
 They are learning about science and the world around them with fun learning themes for each week.
 Free art time and dramatic play spark creativity.
 Supervised free play options engage imagination and enhance social awareness.

 In 4K, our students are busy all day long with learning and play.
 Our curriculum introduces new letters and numbers each week, and our students are growing those fine motor skills in new ways!
 They are having fun during craft time by learning to color, cut, and glue.
 They are making discoveries and learning about God’s amazing creation with engaging science and social studies lessons.
 Weekly themes keep learning fun and exciting.
 Dramatic play and supervised free play keeps the day fun, encourages creativity, and help to build important social skills.

 Kindergarten at Noah’s Park is a busy place!
 Our students enjoy daily lessons in reading, phonics, writing, and math.
-Our phonics and reading curriculum is published by Houghton Mifflin Harcourt, and our math curriculum is published by Engage.
+Our phonics and reading curriculum is published by Houghton Mifflin Harcourt, and our math curriculum is published by Eureka.
 Both of these are used by the local public school systems in our area.
 Students are also challenged and engaged with weekly lessons in science, social studies, art, and STEM.
 Reading is a very important part of our day, and each student spends part of every day reading with the teacher one-on-one or in very small groups.
 Our small kindergarten class sizes ensure that each and every child is given individualized instruction.